spear-carrier/spear-carrier/README.md

 # I'm Matt

-### I borrowed the term "spear-carrier" from reading Colonel Andrew Bacevich, Ret. for my username because it seemed like a good reminder to not always act as if I'm the main character.
+### I borrowed the username "spear-carrier" from reading Colonel Andrew Bacevich, Ret. because it seemed like a good reminder to not always act as if I'm the main character.

 Bacevitch wrote: "After twenty-three years spent inside the U.S. Army seemingly going somewhere, I now found myself on the outside going nowhere in particular.
 In the self-contained and cloistered universe of regimental life, I had briefly risen to the status of minor spear carrier.
 The instant I took off my uniform, that status vanished.
 I soon came to a proper appreciation of my own insignificance, a salutary lesson that I ought to have absorbed many years earlier."